pinot-contrib/pinot-docs/developers/advanced/null-value-support.md

 If the column type is not String, Pinot will convert that value to the column type automatically.
 {% endhint %}

+### Enable basic null support for the single-stage query engine

+To enable basic null support (`IS NULL` and `IS NOT NULL`) and generate the null index, in the Table index configuration ([tableIndexConfig](https://docs.pinot.apache.org/configuration-reference/table#tableindexconfig-1)), set `nullHandlingEnabled=true`.

+{% hint style="info" %}
+**Important**

+You MUST `SET enableColumnBasedNullHandling=true;` before you query.
+Just having `"nullHandlingEnabled: true,"` set in your table config does not automatically provide `enableColumnBasedNullHandling=true` when you execute a query.
+Basic null handling supports `IS NOT NULL` and `IS NULL` predicates.
+Advanced null handling adds SQL compatibility.
+{% endhint %}

 ### Enable basic null support for the multi-stage query engine

 To enable basic null support (`IS NULL` and `IS NOT NULL`) and generate the null index, in the Table index configuration ([tableIndexConfig](https://docs.pinot.apache.org/configuration-reference/table#tableindexconfig-1)), set `enableColumnBasedNullHandling=true`.

-*If you are converting from null support for the single-stage query engine*, you can simplify your model by removing `nullHandlingEnabled` at the same time you set `enableColumnBasedNullHandling`.
+**If you are converting from null support for the single-stage query engine**, you can simplify your model by removing `nullHandlingEnabled` at the same time you set `enableColumnBasedNullHandling`.
 Also, when converting:
 - No reingestion is needed.
 - If the columns are changed from nullable to not nullable and there is a value that was previously null, the default value will be used instead.